bekker/hanji-mediawiki/README.md

 Mediawiki 1.25 and above

 ## License
-GPL.
+GPL-2.0+

 Refer to the LICENSE file.